 - Heart, lung, and liver disease.
 Drugs and alcohol can take a toll on your body’s internal organs.
 Because the liver filters toxins out of your blood, harmful amounts of certain drugs, like alcohol, can damage it over time.
 Fatty deposits and scarring develop that impede your liver’s ability to function.
 Your lungs can be affected by drugs that are inhaled or snorted, causing infections, pneumonia, and cancer.
 Drugs also affect your nervous system, which controls your heart rate and blood pressure, which can affect your heart health.
 Intravenous drug use can also lead to clotting and deep vein thrombosis, which can be fatal.

 - Injuries.
 There are a variety of factors in active addiction that can lead to injuries.
 Addiction can cause you to be more willing to put yourself in dangerous situations in order to facilitate your addiction.
 It’s also associated with an increased risk of being the victim of a violent crime.
 Some drugs cause intoxication that leads to a loss of motor control, which can cause accidents.

 A Special Case of Comorbidity

-Within the group of individuals who have substance abuse issues, there is a special case of comorbidity where the person has a substance use disorder and some other diagnosable mental health disorder.
-This special case of comorbidity is often referred to as dual diagnosis or co-occurring disorders.
+Within the group of individuals who have substance abuse issues, there is a special case of comorbidity where the person with a substance use disorder has another diagnosable mental health disorder.
+This type of comorbidity is referred to as dual diagnosis or co-occurring disorders.

 Most rehab facilities are equipped to handle this special case of comorbidity.
 Some rehab facilities specialize in treating people with dual diagnoses.